About

 Saman won the 42 All Japan Budo Karate Championship & World Championship Mumonkai MMA in 2012 under the weight category of 70kg which was held in Japan.
 He was appointed as International Kyonewaza Federation (Submission Techniques) group leader and Sri Lanka chief instructor in 2014.

 While popular culture misinterprets the attainment of a Black Belt as the ultimate goal in martial arts, the study of Ashihara Karate should be thought of as a lifetime pursuit of personal well-being and discovery.
-Every stage of a student’s life brings a different appreciation for Ashihara Karate, thus making it a relevant lifetime endeavor.
+Every stage of a student’s life brings a different appreciation for Seishin Budo Karate, thus making it a relevant lifetime endeavor.
 Grading is an optional evaluation process to assess a participant’s readiness for the next phase of practice.

 To be eligible for Grading, applicants must fulfill the relevant pre-requsites that among others, include a minimum practice period, membership validity, and technical competency in the syllabus.